UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 # EDirectChemInfo

 This repository contains Entrez Direct (EDirect, an NCBI tool) Unix scripts for programmatically obtaining data from various NCBI databases.
 Other EDirect resources and guides exist (referenced below).
-This EDirectChemInfo repository differs in that the focus is on obtaining chemical information, cheminformatics data, and chemical structure <--> bioactivity <--> document  relationship links.
+This EDirectChemInfo repository differs in that the focus is on teaching how to obtain chemical information, cheminformatics data, and chemical structure <--> bioactivity <--> document relationship links.
 There are not many PubChem EDirect examples available, so hopefully this repository proves useful.
 I have also added some tips, step-wise directions, and code output examples to help you get started.

 Please note that this EDirectChemInfo repository is not affiliated with NCBI.
 You should contact [NCBI](https://www.ncbi.nlm.nih.gov/books/NBK179288/#_chapter6_For_More_Information_) for specific questions related to EDirect.
 This repository was created to accompany library instruction at The University of Alabama.
 With that in mind, please feel free to open a GitHub Issue or contact me directly with comments/questions if you think there is something I can help you with.
 In addition, if this repository has been a useful resource for you, please do let me know as this type of feedback can help prioritize my time.